ChungkingLDY/bml4rsgo-matlab-code/README.md

-# Probability of Improvement Criterion Revisited: Applications to Generalized Ranking and Selection
+# Bayesian Myopic Learning Approach for Generalized Ranking and Selection

 This repository contains MATLAB code and datasets used in the numerical experiments for the working paper:

-**“Probability of Improvement Criterion Revisited: Applications to Generalized Ranking and Selection.”**
+**“Bayesian Myopic Learning Approach for Generalized Ranking and Selection.”**

 All code was developed and tested using **MATLAB R2023a** on **Windows 10**.